 6. Hamilton Zoo

 If your children love animals, you can find a number of zoos throughout the North Island.
 But, to visit the zoo without crowds, head over to Hamilton, just south of Auckland.
 Hamilton Zoo is smaller than those you will find in Auckland or Wellington.
-However, this little zoo is a wonderful place to see some animals while giving your kids some freedom to explore at their own pace.
+However, this little zoo is a wonderful place to see some animals while giving your kids freedom to explore at their own pace.
 During our visit to Hamilton Zoo, we got a personal visit with a zookeeper about meerkats and had most of the exhibits all to ourselves.
 Find admission prices and operating hours here.

 7. Waitomo Glowworm Caves